snirhordan/RandomSearchNNs/README.md

 # RandomSearchNNs
-[Under Review] Efficient and Expressive Graph Learning via Random Search Neural Networks
+[NeurIPS 2025] Efficient and Expressive Graph Learning via Random Search Neural Networks

 ## Instructions for Reproducibility
 1. In the `generation` directory, use the following command to download and preprocess datasets from PyTorch Geometric: